What Should You Watch for in the Democratic Primaries?

 The next month features four nominating contests: the Iowa caucuses (February 3), the New Hampshire primary (February 11), the Nevada caucuses (February 22), and the South Carolina primary (February 29).1 A great deal of polling has been done to determine voters’ favorites in these contests, particularly in Iowa and New Hampshire.
 However, looking at current aggregate polling for those two states, the probable outcome is anything but clear:

-At first glance, the numbers above indicate that Senator Bernie Sanders (I-Vt.) has an edge in both Iowa and New Hampshire, but there are several potential confounding factors.
+At first glance, the numbers above indicate that Senator Bernie Sanders (I-Vt.) has an edge in both New Hampshire and Iowa primary elections, but there are several potential confounding factors.
 For one, these rankings have alternated for months, with Sanders, former Vice President Joe Biden, former South Bend Mayor Pete Buttigieg, and Senator Elizabeth Warren (D-Mass.) all having occupied the top spot in each state at least once since primary season began in 2019.4, 5

 Second, a number of voters in Iowa and New Hampshire have not yet decided on a candidate.
 Recent polling indicates that as many as 60 percent of voters in those states are undecided, and that at the very least, a sizable minority of voters still remain uncommitted.6